Fun shopping in the Jordaan

 Candles, scented oils and incense

-Two bridges further in Reestraat number 20 you will find another remarkable shop.
+Two bridges further in Reestraat number 20 you will find a remarkable shop.
 If you are looking for some ritual and spiritual candles, incense sticks, resin incense or a special scented oil Kramer-Pontifex is the place for you.
 You have never seen so many different types of candles before.
-The store houses another remarkable and unusual service: a Doll hospital (Poppen & Berendokter
+The store houses another remarkable and unusual service: a Doll hospital (Poppen & Berendokter ), for all repairs to antique and new dolls or stuffed animals.

 Spanish ceramics